brianhigh/shiny-leaflet-superzip-example/doc/shiny-setup-notes.md

 DOS.
 Again, you need to make sure “url” and “host” match your docker machine.
 (See above.)

-Edit as needed to match your “env”.
+Edit as needed to match your `env`.
 It needs to be in the same folder as the ShinyProxy jar file.

 ### Build your image